 A similar test to the one shown here using simulation data and the \ion{Ca}{ii}~K and H lines is performed by \cite{2012SoPh..280...83S}.
-She tests a manual fitting technique in full-resolution synthetic spectra.
-She performs a test in selected columns from simulated 3D atmospheres and another test in 1D atmospheres averaged from those atmospheres.
-In the latter she encounters problems mainly due to the non-linear temperature response of the Planck function, an issue that will always be present in unresolved structures but not very important at our high spatial resolution.
-In the resolved test she encounters problems where the temperature gradient is sharp, similarly to what we see.
+She tested a manual fitting technique in full-resolution synthetic spectra and performed a test in selected columns from simulated 3D atmospheres and another test in 1D atmospheres averaged from those atmospheres.
+In the latter, she encountered problems mainly due to the non-linear temperature response of the Planck function, an issue that will always be present in unresolved structures but is not very important at our high spatial resolution.
+In the resolved test, she encountered problems where the temperature gradient is sharp, similar to what we see.
 The fact that it is a manual technique precludes its use with filtergrams and, as the author points out, an automatic technique is desirable (also due to the sensitivity of a manual method to the initial assumed atmosphere).